Car insurance, or more broadly, vehicle insurance is personal insurance coverage for cars, motorcycles and other road vehicles.

-This covers loss or damage to your car due to an accident (regardless of who’s at fault), severe weather, fire, vandalism, and theft; and your liability for accidental damage your car causes to other people’s property (e.g. their car and home).
+This covers loss or damage to your car due to an accident (regardless of who’s at fault), severe weather, fire, vandalism, and theft; and your liability for accidental damage your car causes to other people’s property (e.g. property damage to their car and home).
 It may also include benefits such as a hire car, windscreen replacement and roadside assistance.

 2. Third-Party Property Only Car Insurance

 This covers your liability for accidental damage your car causes to other people’s property (e.g. their car and home).
 It does not cover damage to your car (unless it’s damaged in a no-fault accident with an uninsured driver, in which case your car has a limited cover).

 3. Third-Party Property, Fire and Theft Car Insurance